arblvlrn/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 # Display the result
 plt.show()
 ```
+Result:
 ![Screen Shot 2024-11-07 at 5 41 04 PM](https://github.com/user-attachments/assets/d3a19a70-ffd3-4f80-861c-74a71c643d21)

+>Based on the scatter plot, we can conclude that the attribute that influence streams the most is BPM.

 ### Is there a correlation between danceability_% and energy_%?
 How about valence_% and acousticness_%?
 In this code, I first set the plot style to default and defined the figure size to ensure the plot is clear.
 Then, I used `plt.scatter()` to create a scatter plot, plotting `danceability_%` on the x-axis and `energy_%` on the y-axis to visualize their correlation.
 Lastly, I added labels to the axes, a title to the plot, and a grid for better readability before displaying the result with plt.show().